-- Utilize scientific concepts and laboratory research techniques currently used in the field of biotechnology. - Demonstrate the ability to use various instruments and methods of analysis. - Utilize appropriate safety procedures in every laboratory and the related analytical protocol. - Apply laboratory research techniques to environmental pollution monitoring, sewage treatment, agricultural, industrial waste, and biofuels. - Identify tissue using photographs, microscope slides, videotapes, and internet histology sites. - Demonstrate fundamental histology techniques of preparation of tissue, embed tissues, use a microtome, and staining of tissue as a method for identification. - Understand the various techniques in the applications of manufacturing biopharmaceuticals and biomedical research. - General understanding of agricultural molecular techniques in geneticengineering, basic science of gene and gene manipulation. - Apply techniques in the area of forensic DNA extraction and how bioscience interacts with forensics.
+- Utilize scientific concepts and laboratory research techniques currently used in the field of biotechnology. - Demonstrate the ability to use various instruments and methods of analysis. - Utilize appropriate safety procedures in every laboratory and the related analytical protocol. - Apply laboratory research techniques to environmental pollution monitoring, sewage treatment, agricultural, industrial waste, and biofuels. - Identify tissue using photographs, microscope slides, videotapes, and internet histology sites.

+Demonstrate fundamental histology techniques of preparation of tissue, embed

+- tissues, use a microtome, and staining of tissue as a method for identification.

+Understand the various techniques in the applications of manufacturing - Understand the various techniques in the applications of manufacturing biopharmaceuticals and biomedical research. - General understanding of agricultural molecular techniques in geneticengineering, basic science of gene and gene manipulation. - Apply techniques in the area of forensic DNA extraction and how bioscience interacts with forensics.